Hot Air Oven

 It can be faster than autoclave and can compare high temperatures compared to other media.
 Because they use dry heat instead of wet heat, some living organisms, such as prions, can not kill them each time, according to the principle of thermal disruption through oxidation.

-is primarily used for this technique.
+Hot air ovens are electrical devices which use dry heat to sterilize.
+They were originally developed by Pasteur.
 This technique is suitable for articles like glassware, powders, oil containing materials, metal equipment.
 Hot air oven works in a manner so that items placed inside the oven don & rsquorsquo; t catch fire or meltdown.
-It basically works on the principle of construction where heat travels on the surface of the material and then to the center of the item.
+It basically works on the principle of construction where heat travels on the surface of the material and then to the centre of the item.
 It is called dry sterilization process because the treatment is done by using the hot air.
 As the air becomes hot, it becomes lighter and moves towards the ceiling of the chamber.
-When air crashes with the chamber it moves towards the ground of the chamber.
+When air crashes with the chamber, it moves towards the ground of the chamber.
 This creates circular motion of air in the chamber.
 This circular flow ensures the appropriate and consistent heating throughout the chamber.
 This is comparative a long process than autoclaving or moist sterilization.
 Therefore, a few organizational skills are required if it is used in the medical laboratory, so that operator can make a schedule of sterilization process.

 Autoclave is a device used in dry sterilization.
 It is very similar to the pressure boiling process.
 The autoclave is filled with water fumes that are created by heating water to a boiling point.
 Pressure is created inside the chamber to make the process faster.
 The advantage of using wet sterilization is to get rid of organisms like prions very easily.
 But this method is avoided because of the vapors’ effect on equipment separately over time.